reactjs/react.dev/content/docs/hooks-rules.md

 ## Next Steps

-Finally, we're ready to learn about [writing custom Hooks](/docs/hooks-custom.html)!
+Finally, we're ready to learn about [writing your own Hooks](/docs/hooks-custom.html)!
 Custom Hooks let you combine Hooks provided by React into your own abstractions, and reuse common stateful logic between different components.